Trent's Last Case (1952 film)

 Trent's Last Case is a 1952 British detective film directed by Herbert Wilcox and starring Michael Wilding, Margaret Lockwood, Orson Welles and John McCallum.
-It was produced by Wilcox as part of a distribution agreement with Republic Pictures.
-It was based on the 1913 novel Trent's Last Case by E. C. Bentley, and had been filmed previously in the UK with Clive Brook in 1920, and in a 1929 US version.
+It was written by Pamela Bower based on the 1913 novel of the same title by E.C.
+Bentley, which had been filmed previously in the UK with Clive Brook in 1920, and in a 1929 US version.

 Plot

 A major international financier, Sigsbee Manderson, is found shot dead in the grounds of his Hampshire country estate.
 The Record newspaper sends its leading investigative reporter, Phillip Trent, to cover the story.
 Trent manages to get past the police cordon and speak to Inspector Murch, the detective leading the investigation.

 At the inquest, John Marlowe gives evidence that Manderson gave him instructions to go to Dover to meet a man named George Harrison.
 Mr Manderson said he would travel with Marlowe as far as the golf course and walk back to the house for some exercise.
 That was the last time Manderson was seen alive.
 Marlowe claimed he continued on to his destination, but the police had been unable to trace Mr Harrison.

 The coroner's verdict is suicide.
 Trent, however, is convinced it was murder and persuades his editor to let him pursue the story.

 At first, Mrs Manderson gives Trent permission to investigate.
 John Marlowe prepares to leave and Mrs Manderson tells him they should not see each other again.
 Trent continues his investigations.

 Mrs Manderson changes her mind and asks her uncle, Burton Cupples, to persuade Trent to stop investigating.
 Trent says his investigation is complete.
 Trent, by now in love with Mrs Manderson and aware of her husband's cruelty, visits Mrs Manderson and hands over his final report.
 He says he will leave it up to her whether to send the report on to his newspaper.
 She does not send it.

 Several weeks later, at a concert in London, Trent meets Mrs Manderson.
 He tells her that suppressing the report has been a weight on his conscience.
 She says she understands, if he believes that she and Marlowe were lovers and Marlowe shot her husband.
 She tells him the truth: a week before her husband died, they had been due to go to the theatre, but her husband was delayed and John Marlowe took her to the theatre instead.
 During the evening, Mrs Manderson realised that Marlowe was in love with her, though she felt only friendship for him.
 When they returned home, Marlowe kissed her and she knows her husband saw them.
 She believes his jealousy drove him insane and that is why he shot himself.